-It is a requirement alongside the production of a Local Plan that Sustainability Appraisal is undertaken in line with the Environmental Regulations 2004, which transpose into national law the EU Strategic Environmental Assessment (SEA) Directive.
+It is a requirement alongside the production of a Local Plan that Sustainability Appraisal is undertaken in line with the Environmental Assessment of Plans and Programmes Regulations 2004, which transpose into national law the EU Strategic Environmental Assessment (SEA) Directive.
 These regulations remain in force after the UK has left the European Union.